kalimanis/woo-sales-report/README.md

 Contributions to improve the tool are welcome.
 Please fork the repository, make your changes, and submit a pull request.

-## 📜 License

-This project is released under the MIT License.
-See the LICENSE file for more details.

 ## 🙏 Acknowledgments